LSX-UniWue/bibsonomy-zotero-sync/DEVELOPMENT.md

   - If `addon/**` has changed, rebuild the plugin (in development mode) and reload

 >[!NOTE]
->In the `dev` environment [biblicious.org](https://biblicious.org) is used as the development server so make sure you have access to it!
+> In the `dev` environment [biblicious.org](https://biblicious.org) is used as the development server so make sure you have access to it!

+>[!NOTE]
+> As any `log` statements are automatically removed in production mode, you can feel free to be rather verbose with `ztoolkit.log` statements during development.

 >[!WARNING]
 >If the plugin crashes during development, you need to fully close Zotero before running `npm start` again!
 Otherwise hot reloading will not work!